-> A couple of weekends ago I visited a ski resort located a couple of hours north of here called Kläppen.
+A couple of weekends ago I visited a ski resort located a couple of hours north of here called Kläppen for some fine Swedish springtime skiing.
 The main reason for this trip was to see my boyfriend and some of his colleagues from the ski resort where they work taking part in a ski race.
 My role was that of official photographer for our party: I stood alongside the track and collected photographic evidence of the race.
 The weather was so beautiful it almost felt surreal to be actually skiing in what already looked like spring.
 Continue reading

-Last Monday we took a little daytrip south, as we needed to take a friend to the airport in the morning, so we used this opportunity to explore a bit of the Uppland region for the rest of the day.
+Last Monday we took a little daytrip south to Uppsala and Sigtuna, as we needed to take a friend to the airport in the morning, so we used this opportunity to explore a bit of the Uppland region for the rest of the day.
 On our drive to the airport we saw the sun rise behind a curtain of fog, that was rolling over the flat landscape and leaving a thin layer of frost over everything in the below zero temperatures we’ve been waking up to in the past days.
 Continue reading

 Dalarna University has some digital ambassadors who blog in English about their studies and their experiences as international students in the middle of Sweden.
 Last year I was one of them.
 With my fellow bloggers and our coordinator we would meet once a month to discuss any sort of blogging-related issues or brainstorm and inspire each other, but truly the greatest outcome of every meeting was learning the art of fika and socialization.
 Business meetings the Swedish way.
 Continue reading